• Skip to primary navigation

 Pumpkin Powder with Dehydrated Pumpkin

 Yes, absolutely!
-It’s a great snack to enjoy at any time.
-In fact, this is a great way to share a treat with your furry friends.
+It’s a great snack and a way to share a treat with your dog.

 Overhead view of dehydrated pumpkin for dogs in a bowl next to a pumpkin.